Decent-Partners/Decent-overview/README.md

 ### Proposals

 Prospective partners are funded directly via proposals ("the proposals") from the cooperative's fund.

-The proposal process is managed using the [Commonwealth's interface](commonwealth.im/decent) enabling public debate and discussion.
+The proposal process is managed using the [Root interface](https://github.com/stated-tech/Grants-Program/blob/master/applications/root.md)).

+### Identity

+Contributors joining the network do not need to sign up to a full crypto-wallet, instead they are assigned a 'Seed' which is a non-fungible token.

 ### Value capture